 Summary

 To make an IT strategy manageable, it must be measured.
-Specifically, the three main objectives of measuring an IT strategy include the progress of the strategy, the performance, and the relevance.
-There are different levels when it comes to IT measurement which form the IT performance measurement framework, namely the IT strategy, the IT projects, and the IT operations.
-The changes introduced by the IT management will impact these three levels of IT performance measurement as well as the IT resources, i.e., finance, processes, employees, customers.
-To control the developments in these four areas, the balanced scorecard (BSC) contains several networked perspectives, for which goals, key metrics , target values and specific measures are determined by means of cause-effect chains.
-Thus, the BSC is a central way to measure the impact of an IT strategy.
-Besides, there are several other approaches that help evaluating IT investments, for example, the benefit-chain-oriented processes and the utility analysis.
-As for the reporting of the results of these tools, key performance indicators (KPIs) serve as basis.
-In this context, the information needs of the reporting stakeholders must be considered and targeted KPIs must be selected.
+Specifically, the three main objectives of measuring an IT strategy include the progress of the strategy, its performance, and the strategy’s relevance.
+There are different levels when it comes to IT measurement, which form the IT performance measurement framework, namely, the IT strategy, projects, and operations.
+The changes introduced by IT management will impact these three levels of IT performance measurement as well as IT resources (i.e., finance, processes, employees, and customers).
+To control the developments in these four areas, the balanced scorecard (BSC) contains several networked perspectives, for which goals, key metrics , target values, and specific measures are determined by means of cause–effect chains.
+Thus, the BSC is a central way of measuring the impact of an IT strategy.
+In addition, there are several other approaches that help evaluating IT investments, such as benefit-chain-oriented processes and utility analysis.
+For reporting the results of these tools, key performance indicators (KPIs) serve as the chief basis.
+In this context, the information needs of the reporting stakeholders must be considered, and targeted KPIs must be selected.

-Unit 5 – Adapting the IT strategy
+Unit 5 – Adapting the IT Strategy

 Study Goals